 Squarespace also allows you to drag and drop elements but only to certain parts of the page.
 You’re constrained by Squarespace’s unique markup and “content blocks” system that only allows elements to be dropped on certain parts of the page.
 This content blocks system is reminiscent of WordPress which restrains the user in what areas elements can be added to the page.

-While it may be easier to drag and drop willy-nilly with Wix, this could cause issues for page readability and your site’s SEO.
+While it may be easier to drag and drop willy-nilly with Wix, this could cause issues when your website is viewed on tablets, phones, or different screens and could affect your site’s SEO.
 The SEO section of this guide will address this specifically.

 Key Takeaway: Wix is easier to use than Squarespace but you should consider the implications of Wix’s permissive drag-and-drop feature for your website’s SEO.

 When selecting a website builder, getting the most bang for your buck is of course a top priority.
 Wix and Squarespace have different pricing strategies with Wix offering 8 options broken down into personal and business categories, while Squarespace offers just 4 choices.